WPCD-Workflows/documentation/source/old/world/public/xml/world_itm_publications.rst

     Proceedings of the The 18th Euromicro International Conference on Parallel, Distributed and Network-Based Computing
 32. P. Strand, R. Coelho, D. Coster, L-G,.Eriksson, F. Imbeaux, B.
-    Guillerminet, F. Iannone, and contributors to the EFDA ITM-TF work programme and the EUFORIA project, Simulation high performance computing– building a predictive capability for Fusion, IAEA TM 2009 on Control, Data Acquisition and Remote Participation,
+    Guillerminet, F. Iannone, and contributors to the EFDA EU-IM-TF work programme and the EUFORIA project, Simulation high performance computing– building a predictive capability for Fusion, IAEA TM 2009 on Control, Data Acquisition and Remote Participation,